 The value of NumRefIdxActive[ i ] − 1 specifies the maximum reference index for reference picture list i that may be used to decode the tile group.
 When the value of NumRefIdxActive[ i ] is equal to 0, no reference index for reference picture list i may be used to decode the tile group.

+Additionally the for loop shown below